Scalable physical source-to-field inference with hypernetworks: Method

 \subsection{Additive hypernetworks for field inference}

 There are reasons to suppose that a representation like this might be possible.
-We know that physical sources obey the principle of superposition, contributing independently and linearly to the field at all locations.
-In the language of equivariance, this is to say linear additivity implies the sources will be permutation-invariant\footnote{Indeed Eq.~\ref{eq:approx} follows the form of a DeepSets architecture~\citep{Zaheer_2018}, however we use $f$ and $g$ for the functions because $\phi$ is needed for the the scalar potential.}, so that the following closes:
+As mentioned previously, the physical sources obey the principle of superposition, contributing independently and linearly to the field at all locations.
+In the language of equivariance, this is to say linear additivity implies the sources will be permutation-invariant\footnote{Indeed Eq.~\ref{eq:approx} follows the form of a DeepSets architecture~\citep{Zaheer_2018}, however, we use $f$ and $g$ for the functions because $\phi$ is needed for the scalar potential.}.
+We provide additional discussion of this structure in Appendix~\ref{sec:app_super}.

-To guarantee the principle of superposition, then, we must require that $f$ be linear in $\sum_j^N g(\mbf{M}_j)$, which is a significant constraint on possible architectures.
-Geometrically, this implies that the space of source collections is a vector space, and that any $g(\mbf{M})$ is a coordinate in the space, weighting an abstract basis function representation $f$ of the field around source collections.
+To guarantee the principle of superposition, then, we must require that $f$ be linear in $\sum_{m=1}^M g(\mbf{M}_m,\mbf{V}'_m)$, which is a significant constraint on possible architectures.
+This constraint ensures that the contribution of each source remains independent and additive in the latent space, faithfully mirroring the underlying physical laws.
+Geometrically, this implies that the space of source collections is a vector space, and that any $g_m$ is a coordinate in the space, weighting an abstract basis function representation $\bm{\psi}$ of the field around source collections.
 The architecture set out in Fig.~\ref{fig:architecture} implements this construction.

-In this architecture, we use a fully-connected network to give the implicit neural representation for an individual source $g$, but leave open the choice of model for the basis function representation $f$.
-In fact, it is of interest to compare both a choice for $f$ that explicitly uses physical motivation and a choice that allows for a more expressive generative model.
+We implement $g$ as a fully-connected hypernetwork that outputs the parameters of the basis functions to represent $f$.
+We leave open the specific parameterisation of $f$, and consider both a physically motivated choice and a more expressive, data-driven alternative to compare their performance.